3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Statue of Maria Sklodowska-Curie holding Polonium in Warsaw, Poland

-Just outside of the Old Town, north of the Barbican gate, is Warsaw’s New Town…which dates to the 15th century.
-(The New Town, like most of Warsaw, had to be completely reconstructed after World War II.)
 There are many churches in the New Town, including Church of the Holy Spirit, St. Hyacinth’s Church, Church of St. Francis, Church of the Visitation of the Virgin Mary and Field Cathedral.
-Also in the New Town is the childhood home of two-time Nobel Prize winner Maria Sklodowska-Curie – discoverer of polonium and radium – which is now a museum.
+Also in the New Town is the childhood home of two-time Nobel Prize winner Maria Sklodowska-Curie (credited with discovering polonium and radium), which is now a museum.
 Her statue stands at a platform overlooking the Vistula River and Multimedia Fountain Park.

 Bike Along The Warsaw Riverfront